 ON THIS PAGE

-Mars can be one of the brightest objects in the night sky, and has been known since ancient times.
 Mars was named by the Romans for their god of war because its reddish color was reminiscent of blood.
-Other civilizations also named this planet for this attribute; for example, the Egyptians named it "Her Desher," meaning "the red one."
-Even today it is sometimes called the "Red Planet" because iron minerals in the Martian dirt oxidize, or rust, causing the surface — and the dusty atmosphere—to look red.
+Other civilizations also named the planet for this attribute; for example, the Egyptians called it "Her Desher," meaning "the red one."
+Even today, it is frequently called the "Red Planet" because iron minerals in the Martian dirt oxidize, or rust, causing the surface to look red.

 Size and Distance